-- We have a teacher who is Numicon trained multi-sensory approach to understanding mathematics, built on a proven pedagogy that raises achievement across all ability levels.
+- We have a teacher who is Numicon (a trained multi-sensory approach to understanding mathematics, built on a proven pedagogy that raises achievement across all ability levels)

 - We have a specialist teacher to assess the underlying ability of children with SEND and provide multi-sensory strategies to be implemented within the classroom.

 How are the school’s resources allocated and matched to children’s SEND needs?

 - The SENDCo advises the Head of Primary Academy which targeted support interventions should run throughout the school to best meet the needs of a child.

 - Enhanced adult support may be offered to support a child if their needs deem this appropriate.

 - The SENDCo provides children with additional resources when needed.